QGreenland-Net/ogdc-helm/README.md

 The OGDC Helm chart is published to GHCR and can be installed directly without cloning this repository.

 > [!NOTE]
 > This method requires that prerequisite resources (PVs, PVCs, secrets) are already created.
-For local development, use the [Local dev cluster via Rancher desktop](#local-dev-cluster-via-rancher-desktop) method below.
+For local development, use the [Local dev cluster via Rancher desktop](#local-dev-cluster-via-rancher-desktop) method above.

 **Install the latest development version:**